brainstormforce/wp-spectra/readme.txt

 * Fix: Forms - Required Toggle for Checkbox field was not clickable in editor.
 * Fix: Price List - Changed default padding for images so that the image aligns with the title.
 * Fix: Responsive Border - Border width occasionally misbehaves when set to zero.
+* Fix: Price List - Columns settings are not working in mobile editor.

 = 2.0.11 - THURSDAY, 8th SEPTEMBER 2022 =
 * Improvement: Media Picker - Added Optional Label Display and Improved UI.